To obtain a TWIC card, an applicant must provide biographic and biometric information such as fingerprints, sit for a digital photograph and

-- Step 1 – go through the pre-enrollment procedure online, by calling 866-DHS-TWIC, or by visiting your nearest enrollment center.
-To pre-enroll online, visit the Universal Enrollment Services (UES) website(which offers TWIC pre-enrollment in conjunction with the Transportation Security Administration).
+- Step 1 – go through the pre-enroll procedure online, by calling 866-DHS-TWIC, or by visiting your nearest enrollment center.
+To pre-enroll online, visit the Universal Enrollment Services (UES) website.
 Although pre-enrollment isn’t necessary, it will save you a lot of time when go to the enrollment center.

 - Step 2 – go to your nearest enrollment center to complete the application.
 While there, you’ll have to produce any requested documents, and get photographed and fingerprinted.
 They will then begin a background check on you.